ibm-cloud-docs/power-iaas/vpmem.md

 vPMEM has the following limitations:

-- You can create and add vPMEM volume to a VSI on IBM Power10 or later systems with AIX&reg;, Linux&reg;, or Linux (SAP HANA) operating systems.
+- You can create and add vPMEM volume to a VSI only on IBM Power10 or later systems with AIX&reg;, Linux&reg;, or Linux (SAP HANA) operating systems.
 - You can add or detach a vPMEM volume to a VSI only when the VSI is shut down.
 - You can add one vPMEM volume to a VSI with SAP (HANA) profile and add four vPMEM volumes to a VSI with AIX or Linux operating system.
 - You cannot add a vPMEM volume to a VSI with the IBM i operating system.